ahn6/PiggyBank/README.md

 ## Program Specification
 Some assumptions are made for the program:
-1) The program only deals with the specific case of 5 processes and 3 resources
+1) The program only deals with five processes and three resources
-2) User has the ability to enter specific values for each resource and process (i.e. Allocation and Maximum parameters)
+2) Users have the ability to enter specific values for each resource and process (i.e. Allocation and Maximum parameters)
-3) Each index for Allocation and Max are filled with given values and the rest are calculated in the run time
+3) Each index for Allocation and Max is filled with given values and the rest are calculated in the run time
-4) Only integer is allowed for input data type
+4) The only input data type allowed is integer
 5) Invalid values such as negative numbers will cause the program to misbehave